wso2-extensions/identity-oauth-uma/docs/tryout.md

     ![view-uma-policy](img/view-uma-policy.png)

-Now that the resource owner has put their resource under the authorization server protection, let's try out the flow for a requesting party to access this resource.
+Now that the resource owner has put their resource under the authorization server's protection, let's try out the flow for a requesting party to access this resource.

 ---